Marthe Robin: Early life and education

 Marthe Robin was born into a peasant farming family on 13 March 1902 in Châteauneuf-de-Galaure (Drôme, France), in a hamlet called Les Moillés, which was locally known as "La Plaine".
 She was the sixth and last child of Joseph-Michel Robin and Amélie-Célestine Robin (née Chosson).
-She attended to the Châteauneuf-de-Galaure primary school, and stayed there until she was thirteen.
+She attended the Châteauneuf-de-Galaure primary school, and stayed there until she was thirteen.
 She never took her end of primary school exams.
 She helped out on the family farm and participated in village life.
 Her personality is described by some witness as being "a happy young girl, open to the future, helpful, and sometimes mischievous...".
 In spite of the fact that her parents were non-practicing Catholics, Marthe was drawn to prayer at an early age.
 She said: "J'ai toujours énormément aimé le Bon Dieu comme petite fille… J'ai toujours énormément prié dans ma vie" ("I always really loved God when I was a little girl.
 I have always prayed throughout my life").